prometheus-digital/ithemes-exchange/readme.txt

 http://ithemes.com/codex/page/Exchange_Installation

 == Changelog ==

+= 1.11.15 =
+* Deprecate the admin_menu_capability property in IT_Exchange_Admin and replace with a method so that themes can filter it.
+* If no username or password is provided on submit from exchange Login page, don't redirect to wp-login.php
+* Fix bug in purchase-requirement template part's filter name created by first param.
+Maintain back_compat.
+* Adding IPN Verification to PayPal non-Secure option

 = 1.11.14 =
 * Strip any non-separator/non-digit character out of price before converting to database number